Community Engaged Scholars

 Masters in Public Health at Upstate Medical University

-With her fluid movements and dynamic energy, Beverly took on the role of La Casita’s Danza instructor in the first months of the 2025 Spring semester.
-As a master’s candidate at Upstate Medical University, she brings not only her passion for dance but also her deep understanding of movement and well-being.
-Through her classes, Beverly inspired our youth to express themselves through dance while promoting a healthy and active lifestyle.
+With her fluid movements and dynamic energy, Beverly took on the role of La Casita’s Danza instructor in the first months of the Spring 2025 semester.
+As a master’s candidate at Upstate Medical University, she brought not only her passion for dance but also her deep understanding of movement and well-being.
+Through her classes, Beverly inspired the youth to express themselves through dance while promoting a healthy and active lifestyle.

 Reflecting on her experience, Beverly shared, “Joining La Casita’s family has not only exposed me to the beautiful blend of Hispanic culture, but it has also invigorated my passion for bridging dance wellness, public health, and medicine together!
 Teaching our youth the significant impacts of dance exercises on the human body and seeing our children immediately apply their knowledge during our sessions will always be memorable experiences for me.
 I am glad to be sharing the love of dance with our youth at La Casita family and the community.”